ai translated

 Each technique has a specific rationale and a recommended application based on variability, item value, order issuance costs, and demand dynamics.

-Advanced practices such as VMI (Vendor Managed Inventory) and Consignment Stock can also improve efficiency and reduce the operational burden, especially for Class C or D materials.
+Even advanced practices such as VMI (Vendor Managed Inventory) and Consignment Stock can improve efficiency and reduce the operational burden, especially for Class C or D materials.

-Capacity planning allows you to verify whether the material plan is consistent with production resources.
+Capacity planning allows you to verify whether the materials plan is consistent with production resources.

 Capacity Requirement Planning (CRP) is based on: